mui/material-ui/docs/data/joy/customization/theme-typography/theme-typography.md

 ## Default system

-Joy UI's theme includes, by default, a thoughtfully designed 11 levels typography system to help you create consistent UIs.
+Joy UI's default theme includes a built-in typography system of 11 distinct levels—including semantic HTML headers as well as a comparable system for body text—to help you ensure consistency across your interface.
-Hover over each cell in the table below to see the preview value.

 {{"demo": "TypographyThemeViewer.js", "bg": "inline"}}